FatemaAlsaaidi/Security-Implementaion/Security Implemention in sql server.md

 Error cuses setting of perimission which put sales user cannot select data from data by mistics
 ![Wronge with setting the premission ](ByMesticsButSalesUserCanNotSelectDataInDatabase.JPG)

+## 3. Write a short explanation:

+o Why schema-level security is better than table-by-table permissions Schema-level security is more efficient and manageable than table-by-table permissions for several reasons:
+1. **Centralized Management**: Schema-level permissions allow you to manage access at a higher level, reducing the complexity of managing individual table permissions.
+This is particularly useful in large databases with many tables.
+2. **Consistency**: By applying permissions at the schema level, you ensure that all tables within that schema inherit the same access rules, reducing the risk of inconsistent permissions across tables.
+3. **Scalability**: As new tables are added to a schema, they automatically inherit the permissions set at the schema level, making it easier to scale the database without needing to reconfigure permissions for each new table.
+4. **Data Segregation**: Schema-level security allows for clear separation of data between different departments or functional areas, which is essential in environments where data privacy and security are critical. o How this setup supports data segregation in real-world companies
+1. Enforces department-based access control

+2. Prevents cross-department data leakage

+3. Supports principle of least privilege, a key security best practice